 No longer is everyone in the same place, at the same time doing the same tasks.
 More and more businesses are offering flexible working, are trusting colleagues to do the job and measuring on output rather than time spent at desk.
 They are creating fluid working environments and managing dispersed teams and becoming more agile in the process.

 So, what is agile working?

 Agile working suggests young people with portfolio careers, self-employed and working from home or on the go.
 While this is certainly one group (for whom we have a range of virtual office services) it is by no means the whole story.

-The actual space needs careful thought in terms of location, adaptability and environment.
+The space in which we work needs careful thought in terms of location, adaptability and environment.
 How will people get to and from the office, how many will be there at any one time and how will they feel once they get there; will they have choice in how they enrich their work areas.